Supporting a Loved One with Dementia at Home

 Help is available in many forms — from professional in-home care and practical assistive tools to respite programs that give you both a break.
 You can access these services through government-funded support, including the new Support at Home program (launching November 2025).

 At Brightwater, we understand what it takes to support someone with dementia at home.
-With expertise in dementia care and brain health through our Brightwater Centre for Research & Innovation, we're here to help your loved one say at home longer, living as independently and comfortably as possible.
+With expertise in dementia care and brain health through our Brightwater Centre for Research & Innovation, we're here to help your loved one stay at home longer, living as independently and comfortably as possible.

 BrightRespite Dementia Retreat_dementia client having open discussion with dementia specialist at Joondalup Resort